mckib2/mr_utils/README.rst

 Docs
 ====

-I use Sphinx documentation houses in the `docs` folder.
+I use Sphinx documentation housed in the `docs` folder.
 You can find it on ReadTheDocs.org -> https://mr-utils.readthedocs.io/en/latest/index.html